 - Stuff the lemon halves, half the herbs, garlic head, and 1/2 of the onion into the chicken cavity.
 Set aside.

-- Cut the other half of the onion into 1-2 inch pieces.
+- Prep the veggies: Cut the other half of the onion into 1-2 inch pieces.